slowdivePTG/X-ray-chemistry/Weekly_Progress.md

 2. For high ionization rate situation, the result is far from Krolik’s though a steady equilibrium is quickly reached.

    ![](./Pics/jx21_80_equilibrium.png)

+ ## Jan.
+24, 2019

+ 1. Recheck the X-ray ionization mechanism in the present code and compare the mechanism with those in present papers.

+ 2. Move on.

+ ## To do list

+ 1. Find more physical details of ISM closer to the galactic center with higher temperature and higher degree of ionization.

+ 2. Figure out the extra process we need to consider (such as heating when the degree of ionization is high).